LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab1.rst

    In many situation the extension may be needed only by a specific user and then you should be able to enforce some RBAC policies here.
 BIG-IP 13.1 will provide this capability (`BIG-IP RBAC API`_).
-   With iWorkflow, you can already setup RBAC for the API.
-For a specific user, you can specify which
-   URIs they have access to and also which HTTP Methods he can use against those URIs.

 .. _BIG-IP RBAC API: https://hive.f5.com/docs/DOC-45844